 Neither Democrats nor Republicans like inversions, but they disagree on what to do about them.
 Republicans call them the inevitable consequence of a flawed tax system, and say the only solution is a full revamp of the tax code, including lowering the corporate rate and limiting taxes on foreign profits.
-Although some Democrats agree on the broad outlines of a corporate-tax revision — Obama’s 2016 budget calls for lowering domestic and foreign rates — the parties disagree on so many other things that there’s little chance that a big tax bill will pass Congress this year.
+Although some Democrats agree on the broad outlines of a corporate-tax revision — Obama’s 2016 budget calls for lowering domestic and foreign rates — the parties disagree on so many other things that there’s little chance that a big tax bill will pass Congress any time soon.
 In the meantime, tightened rules have made the deals less attractive, but the Obama administration has warned that only legislation could stop them completely.
 One proposal from Congressional Democrats would prevent $19.5 billion from escaping the U.S. tax system over the next decade.
 Proposals like this are unlikely to clear a divided Congress.
 The deadlock means that more and more executives will embrace the do-it-yourself fix.

 The Reference Shelf